Travelling full-time as a couple can be hard.

 Back to Central America

 Latin America and I have some unfinished business.
-I’d only just begun to scratch the surface of this new region when I was offered a book deal.
+I’d only just begun to scratch the surface of this new region when I decided to leave.
 I cut short my time there when I was three countries in, and I’ve been itching to return ever since.
 Next year, we’ll be heading to Guatemala to work our way south like we should have done last year.
 Maybe.
 I should probably check to see if Dave wants to do that first.

 Dave and I are probably going to start having conversations or something